Using data from our latest annual broker review which tested more than a dozen different online brokers

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-OptionsHouse offers virtual trading while Ally Invest does not.
-Taking a look at mobile trading, Both OptionsHouse and Ally Invest offer clients access to an iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Ally Invest while customers at OptionsHouse can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, OptionsHouse was rated Best in Class - Mobile Trading, while Ally Invest was rated none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+OptionsHouse makes virtual trading available to clients, while Ally Invest does not.
+For mobile trading, Both OptionsHouse and Ally Invest offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Ally Invest while OptionsHouse offers customers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, OptionsHouse finished with awards Best in Class - Mobile Trading, while Ally Invest came up with none of these.